rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   *The Philosophy of Rudolf Carnap* AKA the "Schlipp volume" [^Schlipp1963]
 -   *The Cambridge Companion to Carnap* [^Friedman2007]
 -   Leitgeb, H. & Carus, A. (2020).
 [Rudolf Carnap](https://plato.stanford.edu/entries/carnap/index.html). *SEP*. [^Leitgeb2020]

+Russell:

+>   Modern analytical empiricism [...] differs from that of Locke, Berkeley, and Hume
+>   by its incorporation of mathematics and its development of a powerful logical
+>   technique.
+It is thus able, in regard to certain problems, to achieve definite
+>   answers, which have the quality of science rather than of philosophy.
+It has
+>   the advantage, in comparison with the philosophies of the system-builders, of
+>   being able to tackle its problems one at a time, instead of having to invent
+>   at one stroke a block theory of the whole universe.
+Its methods, in this respect,
+>   resemble those of science. [^Russell1945p834]

 On logical empiricism and Reichenbach at UCLA: